-PACS numbers: 05.45.Xt, 87.19.La
+PACS numbers: 87.19.lm, 05.45.Xt, 87.19.lj

 Neurons can generate a complex oscillatory rhythm known as bursting, consisting of a rapid sequence of spikes followed by a quiescent state.
 There has been much work on mechanisms that generate such bursting [1-4].
-Interacting bursting neurons may exhibit different forms of synchrony; including synchronization of individual spikes, burst synchronization when only the envelopes of the spikes become synchronized, and complete synchrony [5, 6].
-The emergence of the synchronous rhythms in a neuronal network is closely related to the properties of the individual bursting neurons, type of synaptic coupling, and network topology [5-12].
+Interacting bursting neurons may exhibit different forms of synchrony, including synchronization of individual spikes, burst synchronization when only the envelopes of the spikes become synchronized, and complete synchrony [5,6].
+The emergence of the synchronous rhythms in a neuronal network is closely related to the properties of the individual bursting neurons, a type of synaptic coupling, and network topology [5-12].
 In particular, inhibitory connections, slow or fast, have been shown to play multiple roles in promoting synchrony or fostering asynchronous activities in bursting networks [7-11].
 More precisely, it has been found that a slow decay of inhibition, or a time-delay, is needed to established a synchrony in the network [8].
-The underlying architecture of an inhibitory network also plays an important role in synchronizing/desynchronizing the network.
-For example, synchronization in an inhibitory network of two bursting neurons, interconnected via fast non-delayed synapses is typically unstable.
+The underlying architecture of an inhibitory network also plays an important role in synchronizing or desynchronizing the network.
+For example, synchronization in an inhibitory network of two bursting neurons, interconnected via fast nondelayed synapses is typically unstable.
 Here, the desynchronizing inhibition can lead to asynchronous or antisynchronous behavior [7].
 This carries over to larger interconnected inhibitory networks [10].
-At the same time, a common fast inhibition of a neuronal network received from one or several pacemaker neurons were shown to favor synchronization [11].
-Central pattern generators (CPGs) and other neural circuits are often composed of pairs of mutually inhibiting cells, driven by a common bursting pacemaker [13, 14].
-Understanding the emergence of different anti-phase and synchronous rhythms in such networks requires an indepth knowledge of the interplay among mutual internal inhibition, common external driving, and temporal characteristics of neurons composing the network.
+At the same time, a common fast inhibition of a neuronal network received from one or several pacemaker neurons was shown to favor synchronization [11].
+It was also shown in [11] that a small amount of electrical coupling, added to already significant common inhibition of the network can increase the synchronization more than a very large increase in the synchronizing inhibitory coupling.
+Central pattern generators (CPGs) and other neural circuits are often composed of pairs of mutually inhibiting cells, driven by a common bursting pacemaker [13,14].
+Understanding the emergence of different antiphase and synchronous rhythms in such networks requires an indepth knowledge of the interplay among mutual internal inhibition, common external driving, and temporal characteristics of neurons composing the network.

 In this Letter, we report our counterintuitive result that weak common inhibition applied to a network of neurons with strong desynchronizing connections can induce its synchronization.
 More precisely, we consider an inhibitory network of bursting neurons that are all driven by the same pacemaker neuron(s).
 The desynchronizing inhibitory coupling within the network is much (e.g., a hundred times) stronger than the common, external inhibition.
 We show that the weak synchronizing inhibition can overcome the contribution of the strongly desynchronizing coupling, provided that the pacemaker's duty cycle, the fraction of the period during which the neuron bursts, is sufficiently long.
-We reveal the general mechanism that induces synchronization and therefore allows a weaker common inhibition to win the "David vs. Goliath" struggle.
-Using a similar argument, we show how neurons' duty cycles are used to induce clusters of synchrony in larger inhibitory networks of bursting neurons.
+We reveal the general mechanism of induced synchronization and show how neurons' duty cycles are used to induce clusters of synchrony in larger inhibitory networks of bursting neurons.